flordenisse/flordenisse/README.md

 ## Hi, I'm Florencia 👋

 ### Bioengineering student
-Interested in the field of Machine Learning.
+Interested in the field of Machine Learning, Biomedical Image Processing and Virtual Reality.

 #### ✨ Proyects
 You can see my proyects here.